Run London Like a Pro: Unusual Tips for Success

 Now is the time when you should have reduced those long runs.
 And although you are probably fatigued and short of time, it’s time to start planning for the lead up to, and for the run itself.

-Tip 1: Invest in a hydration belt
+1. Invest in a hydration belt

 You will know by now that hydration is a huge part of running.
 There are regular water stations on the marathon course.
 However, they can get congested and cause you anxiety.
 With a hydration belt, you are in control.
 And it gives you somewhere convenient to store your energy gels.
 It will also come in handy for your remaining long runs.
+These belts are very lightweight, and the good ones are very comfortable.

 On the other hand, if it is windy on race day, some tape can be very useful.
 A pinned race number will flap around and annoy you.
-Simply by taping your running number to your running vest, you can avoid that distraction.
+Simply by tapping your running number to your running vest, you can avoid that distraction.

-Tip 4: Learn the lyrics to a new song
+4. Learn the lyrics to a new song

-This one is highly unusual but serves a purpose.
+Why?: This one is highly unusual but serves a purpose.
 Even a couple of verses will do.
 The idea is to give yourself something to distract you when the going gets tough.
 Singing to yourself (silently) at miles 22 or 23 could be a novel idea for getting you over the hump.

-Tip 5: Schedule in some Post event specialised massage
+5. Schedule in some Post event massage

-Tip 6: Be social
+6. Be social

 Make the day a memorable experience.
 To help reduce anxiety, chat to fellow runners.
 Especially in the early miles.
 (Providing they are ok with it!).
 It is a good way to monitor your exertion rate too.
 In the early miles, you should be going slow enough to hold a short conversation.

-Tip 7: Look ahead
+7. Look ahead

-Try focusing your gaze about 100 feet ahead of you.
+• Try focusing your gaze about 100 feet ahead of you.
 If you start to look toward your feet, your posture will suffer.
 And poor posture will hamper your running efficiency.
-By looking up, it also means you will get to experience more of the event.

-There are little tricks you can do to beat the weather.
-If it’s hot, try and find the most shaded parts of the course on the way around.
+• If it’s hot, try and find the most shaded parts of the course on the way around.
 Anything that keeps your body temperature down will help you in the long run.
-Or if it is windy, run directly behind a small group.
-Shielding yourself from the wind will help you conserve energy.

-Tip 9: Position your friends wisely
+9. Position your loved ones wisely

 The crowd will lift you.
 And possibly more than you can possibly imagine.
 But the crowd thins out on certain parts of the course.

-Tip 10: Know how you will get much-needed energy
+10. Know how you will get much-needed energy

 Towards the end of the run, your glycogen levels start to get depleted.
 That’s why energy gels come in handy at this stage.
 But they are not to everyone’s taste.